 Finished device:

-For a long time, I have tried (and often failed) to make a functional boost converter circuit that can boost a low DC voltage into a high DC voltage.
-With this project, I decided to attempt a different approach by, instead of using the back EMF of an inductor to boost a voltage, I used the large voltage of a LC oscillator which can be sustained by adding energy with a low voltage.
+This project is a different take on a boost converter (turns a low DC voltage into a higher one).
+I used the large voltage swing of an LC oscillator which can be sustained by adding energy with a low voltage.

 Circuit Diagram: